bredelings/BAli-Phy/PLAN.md

 6. Implement the non-`expression_ref` inverse preprocess path in narrow pieces: runtime untranslation of global registers, runtime trim unnormalization, and runtime-to-Core deindexing are in place.
-The remaining inverse-preprocess work is Core graph/let unnormalization and then migrating diagnostics to use the Core-returning path where that improves the display boundary.
+The remaining work is Core graph/let unnormalization and then migrating diagnostics to use the Core-shaped runtime deindexify path where that improves the display boundary.

 7. Keep graph/display conversion boundaries explicit.
 Do not add runtime `unlet` / `subst_reg_vars` clones unless the project first defines a true